tymbaca/tymbaca/README.md

 ### Hello there!
 I am a software engineer.
 Interested in backend and system (utility) development.
 Love simplisity.
-Hate unnecessary complexity and absolute DRY.
+Hate unnecessary complexity and DRY.

-I'm using Golang, Python.
-Love low-level programming languages.
+I use golang.
+Love low-level programming languages (odin 💅🏻).
 Love to be close to CPU...
-Also love good toolings and tiramisu.
+Also love good tooling and tiramisu.
 <!--
 **tymbaca/tymbaca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.